 The original building was built on a lot with an 84 foot frontage on Commonwealth purchased on March 17, 1873, from the Commonwealth of Massachusetts by George Higginson, Henry Lee Higginson, and Alexander Agassiz.
-They were the successful bidders for the property at Commonwealth’s March 2, 1872, auction of Back Bay lands, and work on the new building began a number of months before the title was transferred in March of 1873.
+The land had been sold by the Commonwealth at its March 2, 1872, auction of Back Bay lands, and the Higginsons and Alexander Agassiz had acquired the rights to purchase the property from the successful bidders.
+Work on the new building began a number of months before the title was transferred in March of 1873.

 Alexander Emmanuel Rodolphe Agassiz was a zoologist and oceanographer, and also was the developer and president of the Calumet and Hecla Copper Mines.
 His father, Jean Louis Rodolphe Agassiz, was the a noted Harvard naturalist.
 Alexander Agassiz lived in Cambridge; his wife, Anna (Russell) Agassiz died in December of 1873.

 George and Mary Higginson’s son, Henry Lee Higginson (called “The Major” because of his military service during the Civil War) was a partner in Lee, Higginson & Co., and the husband of Alexander Agassiz’s sister, Ida Olympe Frederika Agassiz.
 Henry Lee Higginson may be best known for founding the Boston Symphony Orchestra in 1881 and for sustaining it for many years thereafter.
 Henry and Ida (Agassiz) Higginson lived at the Hotel Hamilton at 260 Clarendon, but moved to the Hotel Agassiz when it was completed and continued to live there for the rest of their lives.
 He died in November of 1919, and she in May of 1935.